WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

-## Part [1/4] Making your DNS!
+## Part [1/5] Making your DNS!
 1. Go to this [website](https://shorturl.at/hfr4V)
 2. Make your account
-3. Change settings in the Security tab to your liking, you don't have to change anything
-4. Change settings in the Privacy tab to your liking, you don't have to change anything
-5. Change settings in the Privacy tab to your liking, you don't have to change anything
-6. Change settings in the Settings tab to your liking, you don't have to change anything
-7. Go to the Denylist tab and add the following domains:
+3. Go to the Denylist tab and add the following domains:

    vpp.itunes.apple.com